This briefing covers the scale of immigration and net migration in the UK since the early 2000s and under the post-Brexit immigration system.

 Figure 6

-When producing the most recent year of data, ONS also relies on assumptions about future travel patterns that are necessarily uncertain.
+When producing the most recent year of data, ONS relies on assumptions about future travel patterns that are necessarily uncertain.
 As a result, provisional estimates are sometimes revised substantially.
-In particular, ONS must make assumptions about the share of people granted long-term visas who will not remain in the UK for the full duration of their visa, but it is likely that migration behaviours are changing following the introduction of the post-Brexit immigration system.
-For example, the May 2024 publication that produced migration estimates for the 2023 calendar year also provided revised estimates for previous years using more complete travel data.
-Due to changing mobility patterns, the estimate for the year ending June 2023 was revised up by 68,000 or 10%.
+In particular, ONS must make assumptions about the share of people granted long-term visas who will not remain in the UK for the full duration of their visa, but migration behaviours have changed following the introduction of the post-Brexit immigration system.
 ONS thus faces a trade-off between timeliness and accuracy of its provisional statistics.

 The migration of British Nationals Overseas (BNO) status holders has also created statistical difficulties because some of them appear to have been counted as British Nationals in the International Passenger Survey, which is used to estimate net migration of UK citizens.
 People who enter the UK without permission (e.g. in small boats) are included in the statistics if they claim asylum, but irregular migrants who do not claim asylum will not be included.

 Estimates of EU citizen migration come from the RAPID tax and benefits database, which is not designed to measure migration flows.
-In the 2023 estimates, both immigration and emigration of EU citizens are relatively high at 126,000 and 202,000, respectively.
-The EU immigration estimate is much higher than the number of visas granted to EU citizens (52,500 in 2023, excluding visitors, transit and frontier workers who do not live in the UK).
+In the year ending June 2024 estimates, both immigration and emigration of EU citizens are relatively high at 116,000 and 211,000, respectively.
+The EU immigration estimate is much higher than the number of visas granted to EU citizens (51,000 in the year ending June 2024, excluding visitors, transit and frontier workers who do not live in the UK).
 ONS analysis suggests that most of the EU citizens migrating to the UK during this period were not on visas but already held status under the EU Settlement Scheme (EUSS).
 Full data on the migration of people with EUSS status are not currently published.

 Acknowledgements